CZ-NIC/yangson/docs/instance.rst

       The method returns ``None`` if the validation succeeds, otherwise one of the following exceptions is raised:

-      * :exc:`~.SchemaError` – if the value doesn't conform to
+      * :exc:`~.SchemaError` – if the value doesn't conform to the schema,
-	the schema,
-      * :exc:`~.SemanticError` – if the value violates a
+      * :exc:`~.SemanticError` – if the value violates a semantic constraint.
-	semantic constraint.
+      * :exc:`~.YangTypeError` – if the value is a scalar of incorrect data type.

       .. doctest::